slepc/slepc/doc/source/documentation/manual/st.md

 The implication of all this is that, for singular $B$, if the $B$-inner product is used throughout the eigensolver then, assuming that the initial vector has been forced to lie in $\mathcal{R}(T)$, the computed eigenvectors should be correct, i.e., they should belong to $\mathcal{R}(T)$ as well.
 Nevertheless, finite precision arithmetic spoils this nice picture, and computed eigenvectors are easily corrupted by components of vectors in the null-space of $B$.
 Additional computation is required for achieving the desired property.
 This is usually referred to as *eigenvector purification*.

 Although more elaborate purification strategies have been proposed (usually trying to reduce the computational effort, see {cite:p}`Nour-Omid:1987:HIS` and {cite:p}`Meerbergen:1997:IRA`), the approach in SLEPc is simply to explicitly force the initial vector in the range of $T$, with $v_0\leftarrow Tv_0$, as well as the computed eigenvectors at the end, $x_i\leftarrow Tx_i$.
-Since this computation can be costly, it can be deactivated if the user knows that $B$ is non-singular, with `EPSSetPurify`
+Since this computation can be costly, it can be deactivated if the user knows that $B$ is non-singular, with:

 ```{code} c
 EPSSetPurify(EPS eps,PetscBool purify);